EchoSingh/Study-Notes/Fundamentals of Wireless Communication (22EC653)/Module 2.md

 1. **Define the terms** _"cell," "cluster", “Co-channel Interference”, “Channel Assignment”_ **and** _"frequency reuse"_ **in a cellular network.**

+In a cellular network, several fundamental concepts are crucial for understanding its operation and design.
+Here are the definitions of the terms you've queried:

+- **Cell:** A **cell is the basic geographic unit of a cellular system**.
+It represents the radio area covered by a cell-site (or base station) located at its center.
+This coverage area is also referred to as a "footprint".
+Cells are typically depicted as **hexagons** in cellular system design because this shape simplifies showing adjacent cells without overlaps or gaps, ensuring continuous coverage.
+In reality, actual cell shapes can be more circular or irregular due to buildings and terrain.
+A basic cellular system consists of many low-power transmitters, each designed to serve a small area, which is a cell.

+- **Cluster:** A **cellular cluster is a group of cells that collectively use a different set of frequencies in each cell**.
+Within a cluster, there is **no reuse of channels**.
+The number of cells within a cluster is known as the **cluster size (K)**.
+All available channels (N) are allocated among the K cells in a single cluster.
+This cluster can then be **repeated multiple times in a systematic manner** to cover a designated large geographical service area.

+- **Co-channel Interference:** This type of interference arises because the **same frequency channel is used repeatedly in different, spatially separated cells**.
+Cells that use the same set of frequencies are termed **cochannel cells**.
+If a cellular system is not properly designed, **cochannel interference may occur due to the simultaneous use of the same channel** in these cochannel cells, leading to a degradation in received signal quality.
+In a fully equipped hexagonal cellular system, there are typically **six cochannel interfering cells in the first tier**.
+Interference is recognized as the major limiting factor in the performance of cellular communication systems.

+- **Channel Assignment:** This term refers to the **allocation of specific channels to cell-sites on a long-term basis and to mobile units on a short-term basis during a call**.
+The main goal of channel assignment strategies is to **stabilize fluctuations in call blockage probability** across the network over time.
+Channel assignment aims to cause **minimum cochannel and adjacent channel interference**.

+    - **Fixed Channel Assignment (FCA):** In this strategy, each cell is assigned a fixed set of frequency channels for relatively long periods.
+It is simple to implement and works well under uniform and high traffic loads.
+    - **Dynamic Channel Assignment (DCA):** Channels are assigned dynamically from a central pool as new call requests or hand-off requests arrive.
+This method aims to minimize blocking probability and adapt to varying traffic loads.
+    - **Hybrid Channel Assignment:** This scheme combines both fixed and dynamic approaches, where a portion of channels are fixed, and others are dynamically borrowed when needed, while maintaining minimum reuse distance.
+- **Frequency Reuse:** **Frequency reuse is the core concept of cellular communications**.
+It involves **dividing a large geographical service area into many smaller contiguous cells** and using low-power transmitters in each cell.
+The essence is to **reuse the allocated radio spectrum or a given set of frequency channels in different cells** that are sufficiently separated in space, without causing significant interference.
+This technique is crucial for **enhancing spectrum efficiency and significantly increasing user capacity** in both FDMA and TDMA systems.
+The frequency reuse factor (q), expressed as D/R (distance between cochannel cells D, to cell radius R), determines the minimum distance for repeating a set of frequencies.
+However, improper design can lead to serious cochannel interference.

 ---

 2. **Explain how frequency reuse improves system capacity in a cellular network.**